Assignments

 Assignment Policies

-Working in Teams: There are 4 assignments in the class.
+Working in Teams: There are 3 homework assignments plus a shared task in the class.
 All assignments should be submitted individually.

 Submission Information: To submit your assignment you must submit via Canvas a zip file containing: